Module livekit.agents.llm.mcp

 """

-Determine transport type based on URL path.
+Determine transport type based on URL path (for backward compatibility).

 Returns True for streamable HTTP if URL ends with 'mcp',